NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-CifsShare/docs/README.md

 #### Path

-Path in the owning SVM namespace that is shared through this share.
+Path in the host SVM namespace that is shared through this share.

 _Required_: Yes